tomiev/tomiev/README.md

 - 🔭 I’m currently working on my portfolio!

-- 🌱 I’m currently learning React and Gatsby.
+- 🌱 I’m currently learning React.

 - 👨‍💻 All of my projects will be available soon at toddevans.dev